openid/connect/openid-4-vc-security-and-trust-1_0.md

 ### Prerequisites

+As a prerequisite for operating in an Verifiable Credential ecosystem, Verifier, Issuer and Wallet need to implement the protocols and the credential formats securely and correctly, that is, according to the respective specifications, respecting the security and privacy requirements of the specifications, and following the best practices for application security.

+This includes, for example, the use of secure implementations of cryptographic algorithms, the proper verification of signatures and credentials wherever required by the protocols or credential formats, the use of secure random number generators, the secure use of hardware-based storage, and protection against injection attacks.

-> **Security Requirement V-00:** The Verifier must implement the protocol securely and correctly.
+> **Security Requirement V-00:** The Verifier must implement the
+> protocol securely and correctly.

-> **Security Requirement V-01:** The Verifier must implement the credential format securely and correctly.
+> **Security Requirement V-01:** The Verifier must implement the

-It is assumed that the previous two requirements include, for example, a proper verification of signatures on credentials wherever the selected protocol or credential format requires it.
+> credential format securely and correctly.

-> **Security Requirement I-00:** The Issuer must implement the protocol securely and correctly.
+> **Security Requirement I-00:** The Issuer must implement the protocol
+> securely and correctly.

-> **Security Requirement I-01:** The Issuer must implement the credential format securely and correctly.
+> **Security Requirement I-01:** The Issuer must implement the
+> credential format securely and correctly.

-> **Security Requirement W-00:** The Wallet must implement the protocol securely and correctly.
+> **Security Requirement W-00:** The Wallet must implement the protocol
+> securely and correctly.

-> **Security Requirement W-01:** The Wallet must implement the credential format securely and correctly.
+> **Security Requirement W-01:** The Wallet must implement the
+> credential format securely and correctly.

 ### Trust Chain from Verifier to Issuer

 The Verifier receives a presentation that is cryptographically tied to a credential that itself is cryptographically tied to a specific Credential Issuer.
+One of the most basic security requirements is that the Verifier can verify that the presentation is tied to the correct Issuer.

-> **Security Requirement CF-10/TF-10:** For any presentation, the credential format and trust framework must such that there is a secure way to determine the Issuer and to check that the original credential was issued by this issuer.
+> **Security Requirement CF-10/TF-10:** For any presentation, the credential format and trust framework must be designed such that there is a secure way to determine the Issuer and to check that the original credential was issued by this issuer.
 (E.g., by using a cryptographic signature.)

+The data within the credential must be protected against tampering by an attacker.
+The Verifier must be able to verify that the data in the presentation is the same as the data in the original credential.

 > **Security Requirement CF-20:** For any presentation, the credential format must ensure that the data contained therein that is tied to the